iip-ecosphere/platform/platform/documentation/devel/debugApps.md

 * If the applications seems "to loose data", enable tracing on selected/all connectors/services, e.g., in IVML `traceSent=TraceKind::SYSOUT` (see [service configuration concepts](concepts/services.MD)).
   * For performance reason, tracing is disabled by default and shall be disabled after debugging is done.
   * Tracing also works in distributed manner, i.e., via a central collector.

+Apps can be tested in automated/distributed fashion using the [Platform Evaluation and Testing Environment (PETE)](../../tests/test.environment).